BKokay/test-vault/1-projects/fuel-saver-app/Questions 1.md

 	- [ ] https://spring.io/guides/gs/spring-boot#scratch
 	- [ ] build controller with one endpoint
 	- [ ] add annotations
+		- [ ] add annotations to both dao and service as well
 	- [ ] SpringDoc will create yml
 	- [ ] The to SwaggerUI
 - [ ] PostGIS (all locations along route)